Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Introduction

-There has been significant focus on SK algorithms and their performance under orbit determination error; Shirobokov et al.~\cite{Shirobokov2017} provides a survey of the various SK schemes and for LPOs in various dynamical regimes.
+There has been significant focus on SK algorithms and their performance under orbit determination error.
+Shirobokov et al.~\cite{Shirobokov2017} provides a survey of the various SK schemes and for LPOs in various dynamical regimes.
 Oguri~\cite{Oguri2024-of} demonstrates navigation with numerically simulated horizon-based OPNAV and SK based on an optimization-based pre-computed feedback policy.
-In the context of SK for NRHOs, the $x$-axis crossing control is known to perform favorably~\cite{Davis2017, Guzzetti2017, Newman2018, Davis2022}; in the recent CAPSTONE mission, this strategy was successfully deployed on the NRHO~\cite{Cheetham2021}, and has been chosen as the approach for the Gateway~\cite{Davis2022}.
+In the context of SK for NRHOs, the $x$-\textit{axis crossing control}, where the $x$-axis corresponds to the Earth-Moon line, is known to perform favorably~\cite{Davis2017, Guzzetti2017, Newman2018, Davis2022}; in the recent CAPSTONE mission, this strategy was successfully deployed on the NRHO~\cite{Cheetham2021}, and has been chosen as the SK scheme for the Gateway~\cite{Davis2022}.